Managing property patterns

 }

-If your script is executed by a business rule, custom command or scheduled task, you can use a predefined PowerShell variable $Context to get the ADS path of the property patterns container and bind to the container.
-The type of the $Context variable is ExecuteScriptContext.
+If your script will be executed inside Adaxes, it becomes even simpler.
+You don't have to explicitly connect to your Adaxes service.
+Instead, you can use a predefined PowerShell variable $Context to get the ADS path of the PropertyPatterns container and bind to it.

-How to create a property pattern in a specific container
+How to create a property pattern in a different container

-The following code sample creates a property pattern in the container called My Container.
+The following code sample creates a property pattern in the container named My Container.
 The property pattern will apply to Group objects.

 PowerShell